4o4R/gymnasticonV2/README.md

 - Keiser M Series Bikes (M3i, M3i-TBT, M3iX)
 - LifeFitness IC5 (power estimation)

+> **Why "power estimation" for IC8/C6?** The IC8/Bowflex C6 consoles only expose cadence
+> and resistance hints over Bluetooth.
+They do *not* broadcast the standard FTMS power
+> characteristic, so Gymnasticon derives wattage from those two signals via a calibrated
+> curve (`src/bikes/ic8.js`).
+If your bike starts emitting native FTMS power in a future
+> firmware update you can flip to the IC4 profile to consume that directly, but as of
+> now every IC8/C6 report we have seen requires this calculated wattage.

 ## Apps and devices tested

 Any software, bike computer, or watch that supports standard Bluetooth LE and ANT+ power meter/cadence sensors should work, including: